All of LAIIER’s devices use LoRaWAN to communicate wirelessly to the internet and send messages and status updates.

 Benefits of LoRaWAN

-Compared to other wireless technologies, such as WiFi or cellular, LoRaWAN has a much longer range and is much more energy-efficient.
+LoRaWAN has a much longer range than other wireless technologies, such as WiFi or cellular.
+It is also much more energy-efficient.
 It can’t transmit as much data and information as the other two, but if you only need to send a message that tells you the status of the infrastructure, you don’t need that much power.
 This means LoRaWAN-enabled devices can run for years on a single battery.